Graham Gore: Early life

 Graham Gore was born in Plymouth in Devon in about 1809, the second eldest of six children of Sarah Gilmour (1777–1857) and John Gore (1774–1853).
 His was a family of distinguished naval officers, particularly in the field of exploration.
 His father was a Royal Navy Officer who reached the rank of captain on 19 July 1821, retiring in that rank on 1 October 1846, later promoted to Retired Rear Admiral on 8 March 1852.
-He moved to Australia in 1834 as one of the first free settlers.
-His paternal grandfather was the British-American naval officer Captain John Gore who circumnavigated the globe four times with the Royal Navy in the 18th century and accompanied Captain James Cook in his discoveries in the Pacific Ocean.
+He moved to Australia with his family in 1834 as one of the first free settlers; by that time, Graham Gore was already at sea in the naval service.
+Graham Gore's paternal grandfather was the British-American naval officer Captain John Gore who circumnavigated the globe four times with the Royal Navy in the 18th century and accompanied Captain James Cook in his discoveries in the Pacific Ocean.

 Gore's family moved to Barnstaple in Devon from where his father, anxious for his son to serve in the Royal Navy, wrote a letter to the Admiralty "to enter my son Graham Gore, age 11 years, educated by myself and Mr. Bridge, Schoolmaster of Barnstaple."
 While there were concerns that the boy was too young permission was granted for him to join his father and older brother John Gore (1807–1830) as a volunteer on board Dotterel.
 Graham Gore joined the ship on 27 April 1820 with the rank of Midshipman, serving on board for a year with his father, brother and Francis Crozier until Crozier was appointed to HMS Fury.
 The three Gores remained aboard the ship until she paid off on 20 July 1821 when it would appear that Graham Gore returned to the family home for the following year where he presumably continued his education under the guidance of his father.

 Graham Gore was an accomplished artist and a keen shot and huntsman, both skills he was to put to good use during his naval career.